 The Amar Mahal Museum and the Dogra Art Museum are two of the museums in Jammu which are noted among art lovers.
 Vaishno Devi, The Dargah Garib Shah, the Bahu Temple, the Ziarat Baba Buddan Shah, the Shiv Khori, and the Peer Kho Cave Temple are a few of the famous religious destinations here.

 Clear blue waters, mountains, lakes, and pleasant climate are the most prominent features of the valley of Kashmir.
 Orchards of apple and cherry, shikara rides, gondola rides, houseboats, and Kashmiri handicrafts are some of the attractions unique to this place.
-It is also a noted pilgrimage destination with several mosques and temples such as the Hazratbal Mosque, the Jama Masjid, the Charar-i-Sharif, the Kheer Bhavani Temple, the Martand Sun Temple, and the Shankaracharya Temple.
+It is also a noted pilgrimage destination with several mosques and temples such as the Hazratbal Mosque, the Jamia Masjid, the Charar-i-Sharif, the Kheer Bhavani Temple, the Martand Sun Temple, and the Shankaracharya Temple.
 Travelers can also visit the famous Mughal gardens like the Nishat Garden, the Shalimar Garden, and the Chashm-e-Shahi Gardens, which represent the opulence of the bygone Mughal Empire.